amirhnajafiz/hades/README.md

 ## Getting Started

-You’ll need a Kubernetes cluster to run against.
+You'll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
-**Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
+__Note:__ Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster